 Government estimates say 7.8 percent of Americans will experience PTSD in their lives at some time.
 Women are twice as likely to experience PTSD.
 Just getting through day-to-day living can be a struggle for someone dealing with PTSD.
 I know—I have long term PTSD.
 With that said, having someone you care about give you a thoughtful gift can make the tough times that much easier to get through.

-Look at the list below to find some ideas on gifts to give to the woman in your life.
-Getting a thoughtful present really can help the person who is suffering with PTSD.
+Look at the list below to find some ideas for gifts to give to the woman in your life with PTSD.
+Getting a thoughtful present really can help the person who is suffering with this disorder.
 Your support may be just what she needs to help her make it through the days to come, and at the very least you can help her know she is loved.